22 June – 3 July Edinburgh – Orkney – Fair Isle – Shetland – Bergen, 550 nm

-The plan is to sail longer (overnight) distances in order to – hopefully – make landfall both in Orkney, Fair Isle as well as Shetland, before setting the course over the North Sea to Norway and Stavanger.
+The plan is to sail longer (overnight) distances in order to – hopefully – make landfall both in Orkney, Fair Isle as well as Shetland, before setting the course over the North Sea to Norway and Bergen.

 One of my absolute favourite legs, I do admit, for many reasons.
 For sure, being in the far north, it is also challenging, cold, damp and windy, but, on the other hand, this leg gives an outstanding return by means of being one of the most extraordinary destinations I know of.

 Not may boats get to sail to this area and here, one can really experience the benefits of a boat like a Hallberg-Rassy: The insulated hull, the three heaters, the hardtop and the pushbutton-sailing allows us to sail this remoteness in safety, comfort and style.